The Two RV Gypsies: Full-Time RVers

 Ilse Blahak

-Crossing back to the locks, everyone watched big and small boats getting settled in, and listened to the employees explain what was happening.
+Below: Crossing back to the locks, Lee and Karen Duquette watched big and small boats getting settled in, and listened to the employees explain what was happening.
 The locks can elevate a 760 by 80-foot wide vessels, 26 feet from the level of Pugent Sound to the level of Salom Bay in 10-15 minutes.
 It accommodates many vessels, from kayaks to large ocean-going ships.

 boats in the lock

-On the way out, Karen Duquette photographed flowers she had not seen before.
+On the way out, Karen Duquette photographed flowers she had NOT seen before.
 Unfortunately, there were not any labels to tell her what these were called.
-If you know what these flowers are, please e-mail the two RV Gypsies through the button at the top of this page (mention what page you are referring to) .
+If you know what these flowers are, please e-mail the two RV Gypsies through the button at the bottom of this page (mention what page you are referring to).
 Thank you.

 a flower